tpwd/ke_search/Documentation/Templating/Searchbox.rst

 The action "/search/" ist the slug of the page you created with your result list plugin.

-Include searchbox with Typoscript
+Include searchbox with TypoScript
 ---------------------------------

-Via Typoscript you can include the search box plugin on every page.

-Right now this is only possible without filters.
-If you need filters, it's recommended to include the searchbox as content element and then inherit that element to subpages.
+This is only possible without displaying filters as they are configured in a flexform.
+If you need filters, it's recommended to include the searchbox as content element as shown above.

-You can either include the plugin directly or use HTML to create a search box.

-Attention: If you use COA_INT no static cache is possible.
-You should use the HTML version in this case.

-You can include the searchbox as follows.

 .. code-block:: none

 	########################################
 	# Searchbox Plugin
 	########################################
-	lib.searchbox_plugin = COA_INT
+	lib.searchbox_plugin = COA
 	lib.searchbox_plugin {
-	  10 < plugin.tx_kesearch_pi1
+	  10 < plugin.tx_kesearch_pi3

 	  # result page
 	  10.resultPage = 123

 	  # CSS file
-	  10.cssFile = EXT:ke_search/res/ke_search_pi1.css
+      10.cssFile = EXT:ke_search/Resources/Public/Css/ke_search_pi1.css

 	  # Content element (search box plugin) from which additional
 	  # configuration should be loaded (UID of content element).